Feminist foreign policy

-According to Margot Wallström, including women in peace negotiations makes them more likely to be successful and to be respected.
-Involving women in peace negotiations has been proven to have such positive effects.
-In fact, a statistical analysis of 182 signed peace agreements between 1989 and 2011 revealed peace agreements where women are involved are “35% more likely to last for fifteen years”.
+One action taken by Wallström was to create a global network of women peace negotiators, as women are often not invited to the negotiating table, despite their informal mediation roles in many communities.
+Including women in peace negotiations makes peace agreements more likely to last.
+Involving women in peace negotiations has been proven to have significant positive effects such as a lower likelihood of the country breaking out into conflict again, and greater buy-in from the population as a whole.
+In fact, a statistical analysis of 182 signed peace agreements between 1989 and 2011 revealed peace agreements where women are involved are "35% more likely to last for fifteen years".

 Diffusion in the world

 Since May 2011, 45 states and the European Union have ratified the Istanbul Convention, a human rights treaty by the Council of Europe, aiming to prevent violence, to protect victims and to end the impunity of perpetrators.
 Gender equality is one of the 17 Sustainable Development Goals that were established by the United Nations in 2015.
 In order to achieve this broad, universal goal, specific targets were put in place.
 Among them, target 5.5 is: "Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life."
 In order to achieve this target, the indicators put in place are: